mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/offlinefirst-data/local-data-security.md

 ### 4.3 Enabling Database Encryption for Existing Apps

-Using an existing app with an encrypted database requires a careful upgrade strategy because there are already users with an unencrypted database.
+Upgrading an existing app with an encrypted database requires careful strategy, because the app already has users using an unencrypted database.

 Encrypting the existing database is not possible.
-Therefore, the Mendix Client needs to remove the current database and create a new (encrypted) database to use this feature.
+Therefore, the Mendix Client needs to remove the current database and create a new encrypted database to use this feature.

 Enabling database encryption and deploying a new version of the Mendix app to the cloud does not affect the existing devices.
-This setting takes effect once they update their apps either through OTA or app update.
+This setting takes effect once users update their apps, either through OTA or an app update.
 After the app is updated on the device, it will sign out the current user and start with an empty database.
-This step may cause the unsynchronized data to be lost.
+This step may cause unsynchronized data to be lost.

-Always consider the [prerequisites above](#encryption-prerequisites) before enabling database encryption, especially for existing apps
+Consider the [prerequisites above](#encryption-prerequisites) before enabling database encryption, especially for existing apps

 ### 4.4 Disabling Database Encryption

-Disabling database encryption will apply only to newly installed apps.
-Existing app users will continue to work with an encrypted local database until they uninstall and re-install the app by hand.
+Disabling database encryption will apply only to newly-installed apps.
+Existing app users will continue to work with an encrypted local database until they uninstall and reinstall the app by hand.

 ### 4.5 Native Database Encryption and Make It Native App

 Local database encryption also works with the Make It Native App and a custom developer app.
-Ensure that you upgrade the Make It Native App and your application template to version 6.3.0 or above, or the app may not start.
+Ensure that you upgrade the Make It Native app and your application template to v6.3.0 or higher, otherwise the app may not start.

-### 4.6 How Can I Verify That The Database Is Encrypted?
+### 4.6 Verifying a Database is Encrypted

-Verifying the database encryption requires access to the database file stored on the device/emulator, which is only possible for debug builds of your app.
+Verifying the database encryption requires access to the database file stored on the device (or emulator), which is only possible for debug builds of your app.

-Once you access the database file, you can attempt to open it using any SQLite viewer, such as [DB Browser for SQLite](https://sqlitebrowser.org/).
+Once you access the database file, you can attempt to open it using any SQLite viewer.
 The viewer will open it immediately for unencrypted databases, whereas the same operation will fail for encrypted databases.

-#### 4.6.1 Locate the database file on Android
+#### 4.6.1 Locate the Database File on Android

-Viewing the file system of an Android device requires [Android Studio](https://developer.android.com/studio/)
+Viewing the file system of an Android device requires [Android Studio](https://developer.android.com/studio/).
+Once you have that software, do the following:

-1. Ensure that you're running a debug build of your app/custom developer app.
+1. Ensure that you are running a debug build of your app (or custom developer app).
 1. Enable [USB debugging](https://developer.android.com/studio/debug/dev-options) on your device and connect it to your computer.
 1. Start Android Studio, and activate the [Device File Explorer](https://developer.android.com/studio/debug/device-file-explorer).
-1. Navigate to the following folder: `/data/data/{your_app_id}/databases/`.
+1. Navigate to this folder: */data/data/{your_app_id}/databases/*.
-1. Find the database file in this directory (often named "`default`" without an extension).
-Right-click on it to open the context menu and select "Save as".
+1. Find the database file in this folder (often named *default* without an extension).
+Right-click this file, then click **Save as**.
-1. Save the file to a directory on your computer.
+1. Save the file in a folder on your computer.

-#### 4.6.2 Locate the database file on IOS
+#### 4.6.2 Locate the Database File on iOS

+To locate the database file on iOS, do the following:

-1. Ensure that you're running a debug build of your app in a simulator and not on a physical device.
+1. Ensure that you are running a debug build of your app in a simulator, not on a physical device.
-1. Open Finder on your Mac and click the `Go → Go to the folder` menu item.
+1. Open Finder on your Mac and click **Go** > **Go to the folder**.
-1. Enter `~/Library/Developer/CoreSimulator/Devices` to the prompt.
+1. Enter *~/Library/Developer/CoreSimulator/Devices* to the prompt.
-1. Once the Devices folder is opened, sort the folders by `Date Modified` (descending).
+1. Once the **Devices** folder is opened, sort the folders by **Date Modified (descending)**.
-1. Go to the first folder (e.g `9DA843C5-089F-44F6-AB1A-3ECEF6D3D05C`).
+1. Go to the first folder (for example **9DA843C5-089F-44F6-AB1A-3ECEF6D3D05C**).
-1. Go to `data`->`Containers`->`Data`->`Application.`
+1. Go to **data** > **Containers** > **Data** > **Application**.
-1. Sort folders by `Date Modified` (descending) and go to the first one.
+1. Sort folders by **Date Modified (descending)** and open the first one.
-1. Go to `Library`->`LocalDatabase.`
+1. Go to **Library** > **LocalDatabase**.
-1. You will see a file named `default` (without an extension).
+1. You will see a file named *default* (without an extension).
 This file is the database file used by the Mendix Client.

-### 4.7 How Does Database Encryption Work?

-The local database encryption works by creating a random key when the app is started for the first time.
-The database file is encrypted with this key, which is stored in the app's local storage and encrypted with another key, which is stored in the secure storage system of the OS.
-(IOS/Keychain and Android/Keystore).
-The Mendix client reads and decrypts the database key stored in the local storage and uses it to unlock the database.
+1. Save the *default* file in a folder on your computer.